dij0s/PETAL/thesis/bachelor_thesis.typ

 G-eval offers a standardized framework with set evaluation criteria, allowing for a more consistent and reliable benchmarking.
 This enables the comparison of different solutions under identical conditions.

-As G-eval relies on LLMs, scores may showcase some degree of randomness.
+As G-eval relies on language models, scores may showcase some degree of randomness.
 This is mitigated by multiple runs and aggregated scores, offering a stable estimate.

 By presenting both evaluation methods, the objectivity of an automated scoring is complemented by the more practice-oriented expert judgment.
 This dual approach treats both methodological rigor and contextual relevance to assess the quality of the solution.

-For consistency, expert scores are also rescaled linearly to the [0, 1] interval.
+For consistency and easier interpretation, expert scores are also rescaled linearly to the [0, 1] interval.

-Both frameworks are inherently ordinal with each value being _qualitatively_ described.
-However, the rescaled scores are treated as continuous variables for statistical purposes, enabling analytical comparisons.
-#highlight("TODO: revalider, que ordinal-safe atm")

 #pagebreak()
 === Test Dataset